Antchu/frontend-challenge/README.md

   as information I fetched with a call to the Penn Labs API
   * The bottom of the table contains a label that shows the total number of credits a student has selected as well as a button to check out.
     * clicking this button results in a receipt modal to show what they have checked out and a nice video player to a wholesome youtube video :)
+    * these videos are a hardcoded list of funny videos I like to watch and one is randomly chosen to be displayed with each checkout

 4. __Additional features__